vtrf/monorepo/glorifiedgluercom/content/blog/2022-05-11-starting-personal-monorepo.md

 # Expectation

-I don't expect my projects to become something used by hundreds or thousands of users as most of them are done out of passion/need.
+I mean... none? lol.
+Being serious now, I don't expect my projects to become something used by hundreds or thousands of users as most of them are done out of passion/need.
 So the rationale above is composed of things that personally took out part of the joy of bulding out something and seeing it run.

 Is this going to work?
 I have no idea as I don't much experience with monorepos.